-- 9. The Pupil Premium is additional funding provided to schools to support disadvantaged pupils in reaching their potential and helping schools reduce educational inequalities.
+- 8. The Pupil Premium is additional funding provided to schools to support disadvantaged pupils in reaching their potential and helping schools reduce educational inequalities.
 The Service Premium is designed to support children with parents serving in the regular British armed forces.
-Schools receive the Pupil or Service Premium for each pupil: - 9.1. who has been eligible for free school meals (FSM) at any point in the last six years; - 9.2. who has been looked after in public care continuously for at least six months; - 9.3. who is a child of a parent who is serving in the regular UK armed forces or was serving in the past 3 years - 9.4. who is in receipt of a pension under the Armed Forces Compensation Scheme (AFCS) and the War Pensions Scheme (WPS) because their parent(s) died on active service with the UK armed forces.
+Schools receive the Pupil or Service Premium for each pupil: - 8.1.
+Who is registered as eligible for free school meals (or eligible to be registered, for reception admissions) - 8.2. who has been registered as eligible for free school meals (FSM) at any point in the last six years; - 8.3. who has been looked after in public care continuously for at least six months; - 8.4. who is a child of a parent who is serving in the regular UK armed forces or was serving in the past 3 years